Deni402/BMI-Calculator/README.md

 ## My Goal

-The objective of this tutorial is to look at how I can customise Flutter Widgets to achieve a beautiful user interface designs.
+The objective of this project is to look at how I can customise Flutter Widgets to achieve a beautiful user interface designs.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)